vlzware/stide/README.md

 - Stide uses stream encryption based on PRNG, which is seeded by the hash of the password.
 The encryption gets applied to the hiding route, the color channel and on the secret data itself.

 #### 5. Compilation:
 - Compile with 'make' from the 'src' directory.
-You may need to install sqlite3 headers (for ubuntu this is the 'libsqlite3-dev' package).
+You may need to install sqlite3 and libpng headers (for ubuntu this is the 'libsqlite3-dev' and 'libpng-dev' packages).
 The resulting binaries (stide and stide_gtk) reside in 'bin/linux'.
 - Here is the complete output of 'ldd stide':
 ```
 	linux-vdso.so.1 =>  (0x00007ffc7b77e000)
 	libsqlite3.so.0 => /usr/lib/x86_64-linux-gnu/libsqlite3.so.0 (0x00007efffb687000)
 	libm.so.6 => /lib/x86_64-linux-gnu/libm.so.6 (0x00007efffb37e000)
+    libpng12.so.0 => /lib/x86_64-linux-gnu/libpng12.so.0 (0x00007fd64f121000)
 	libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007efffafb3000)
 	libpthread.so.0 => /lib/x86_64-linux-gnu/libpthread.so.0 (0x00007efffad96000)
 	libdl.so.2 => /lib/x86_64-linux-gnu/libdl.so.2 (0x00007efffab92000)